 Using this option might cause problems if you run the command from the original location of disk files as they would need to be manually decompressed after creation.
 To avoid this problem, specify a directory other than the current working directory.
-Note that directory must have sufficient disk space to contain all of the compressed disk images and support files.
+Note that directory must have sufficient disk space to contain the all of the uncompressed disk images and support files.

 The following commands show how to create a domain, ldg0, by using a disk file that can be used with both the ovmtcreate and ovmtlibrary commands.